FENECON Industrial S — Assembly and Operating Instructions

 |

-The product may only be serviced by persons who have attended a detailed training course on the subject. |
+The product must only be serviced by persons who have received detailed instruction on the subject. |

 The frequency of use and environmental conditions may make it necessary to vary the intervals between the activities described below.